Pivotality, twisted centres and the anti-double of a Hopf monad: Monoidal categories, bimodule categories and the centre construction

-where for all $1 \leq k \leq i$ we set
+where for all \(1 \leq k \leq i\) we set

-We define the right dual of $X$ to be $\rDual X \defeq (X_i^{n_i-1}, \dots, X_1^{n_1-1})$ with evaluation and coevaluation similar to the above construction.
-It follows that $\cat D$ is strict rigid. \end{proof}
+We define the right dual of \(X\) to be \(\rDual X \defeq (X_i^{n_i-1}, \dots, X_1^{n_1-1})\) with evaluation and coevaluation similar to the above construction.
+It follows that \(\cat D\) is strict rigid. \end{proof}

-Many applications require that the objects of a rigid category are isomorphic to their biduals in a way which is compatible with the monoidal structure.
+Many applications require that the objects of a rigid category are isomorphic to their double duals in a way which is compatible with the monoidal structure.
 One of our aims is to gain a representation theoretic approach to detecting such a property.

-\begin{definition} A \emph{pivotal category} is a rigid category ${\cat C}$ together with a fixed monoidal natural isomorphism
+\begin{definition} A \emph{pivotal category} is a rigid category \({\cat C}\) together with a fixed monoidal natural isomorphism

-which is referred to as a \emph{pivotal structure} of ${\cat C}$. \end{definition}
+which is referred to as a \emph{pivotal structure} of \({\cat C}\). \end{definition}

 Rigid categories do not have to admit a pivotal structure and, if they do, it need not be unique.
 Examples coming from Hopf algebra theory are given in \cite{Kauffman1993} and \cite{Halbig2018, Halbig2019}.
 However, Shimizu showed that every rigid category admits a universal pivotal category, called its \emph{pivotal cover}, see \cite{Shimizu2015}.